-“How to find Dollar investments for Nigerians” is probably something you have searched for, or something similar.
-No, we do not have your search queries under watch.
-We are Nigerians also.
-So, we get it; you want stable investment options that give you a chance against the devaluation of Naira.
-Well, your search can stop now.
+“How to find Dollar investments for Nigerians” or “How to save in dollars on Cowrywise” is probably something you have searched for, or something similar.
+No, we do not have your search queries under watch but we are Nigerians as well.
+We get that you want investment options that help you expand your portfolio while giving you a chance to beat the recent inflation rate in Nigeria.
+Well, you’re in the right place. 😉

 Dollar Investments for Nigerians

-With Cowrywise, you can now access the first of our Dollar mutual funds: the United Capital Nigerian Eurobond Fund.
-Eurobond?
-Isn’t it supposed to be a Dollar-based investment option?
-It still is.
-Let’s explain.
+With Cowrywise, you can now access Dollar mutual funds: the United Capital Nigerian Eurobond Fund and the ARM Eurobond Fund.

 What is a bond?